fleetdm/fleet/handbook/sales/README.md

 You can help a Premium license dispenser customers change their credit card by directing them to their [account dashboard](https://fleetdm.com/customers/dashboard).
 On that page, the customer can update their billing card by clicking the pencil icon next to their billing information.

 ### Create an issue from a Slack thread
-If you need to track content from a Slack thread that requires action from a teammate, ensure it is logged as an issue.
+If you need to track content from a Slack thread within the #g-sales channel that requires action from a teammate, ensure it is logged as an issue.
 In order to do this, use the `create-github-issue` emoji on the thread.
 This will automatically create an issue tagged with the #g-business-operations label.
 If you need the issue logged against the sales board, ensure to replace the default label with #g-sales.

 ## Rituals